Three Things to Consider Before You Buy an Electric Chainsaw

 This long-lasting option runs at 6,800 RPM and can make up to 130 cuts before the battery needs to be swapped or recharged.
 DeWalt

 If you want to work out in the woods or on a construction site, you’ll want to go cordless and you’ll want to look at compact models like this that are lightweight yet offer plenty of power for cutting tree limbs and beams.
 Note that batteries come separately when you buy, but you can buy several so you never run out of power.
+Consider using Stihl MSA 161 T as it comes with good battery life.

 Big jobs, like clearing downed trees from roads blocking access to your land or laying in a cord of firewood for the fall call for beefier cordless models that can handle larger logs.
 Look for models that produce at least 3000 FPM (feet per minute) yet still yield low noise levels (this model produces 100dB(A)—a little louder than a food blender).